The Tools I Use to Run My Business

 My website is a static generated website which is technical lingo meaning that it’s not Wordpress and it doesn’t require a database.
 This is great because it allows it to run a lot faster and there’s nothing evil people can hack into.
 I’m happy with the setup I have now, I can write content on both my computer and my iPad and as soon as I commit the changes to Github, Netlify automatically builds and publishes a new website.
 I could not recommend Netlify higher and the fact that it’s FREE is one of the great wonders of the world.
 Their application looks amazing, performs great and they offer things like a great CDN, free SSL and image optimizing.

-I mainly use GoSquared for analytics as I think they offer the best graphical interface for understanding my visitors in a clear and easy way.
-Happy to say that this site no longer tracks you through any Google service.
+I use GoSquared for analytics as I think they offer the best graphical interface for understanding my visitors in a clear and easy way.
+This site no longer tracks you through any Google service.
 GoSquared is one of the biggest costs I currently have for my website but I use their tool every day.

 After using Dropbox for years, I wanted to reduce the number of services I use (and pay for) and ultimately decided to move my backups to iCloud (both through iCloud drive and Time Machine).
 If my computer would crash, I’d have a new one fully restored within a couple of hours.
 There’s no price tag on that.

 I do all my design work in Figma.
 I was really hesitant to the whole “work-in-the-browser” setup but their app makes me forget about that.
 It does offer some clear advantages as developers on PC can access my files and there’s no need for Zeplin or Invision anymore.

 Whenever I get a new device, be it a computer or a phone, the first app I install is always 1Password.
 It stores all of my password and their 2FA-logins.
 This is a life-saver as it allows me to have custom, full-length secure passwords for every website I use.
 It’s the one app I don’t think anyone should be without.